wishonia/wishonia/public/docs/wishonian-government/constitution.md

 ---
 slug: constitution
-name: 'Constitution of Wishonia: Maximizing Health and Happiness'
+name: "Constitution of Wishonia: Maximizing Health and Happiness"
 featuredImage: /docs/wishonian-government/constitution.jpg
 description: >-
   The governing framework of Wishonia, aimed at optimally allocating scarce resources to maximize median health and happiness.
 ---

 # Preamble:

 We, the people of Wishonia, in order to optimally allocate scarce resources to maximize median health and happiness establish this Constitution for the Wishocratic Republic of Wishonia.

 Article I: The Wishocratic System